Location: On Display in the Asia Galleries

 |Current Location||Asia Galleries - On Display|

 |Date Made||700 - 750 CE|

 |Materials||Limestone | Gesso | Paint | Gilding|

 Coarse light grey limestone carved statue of Virūḍhaka or Zēngcháng Tiān (Chinese).
-This lokapala, or celestial guardian king associated with one of the four direction, wears the traditional leather and quilted uniform of a Tang warrior.
+This lokapala, or celestial guardian king is associated with one of the four directions and wears the traditional leather and quilted uniform of a Tang warrior.
 He is thought to represent the Guardian of the South.
-Surface has traces of green, red and black painted and gilded gesso.
-The low base has holes in back for attachment to the floor or wall.
+The surface has traces of green, red and black painted and gilded gesso.
+The low base has holes in the back for an attachment to the floor or wall.